curipha/ahkscripts/README.md

 ### my.ahk
 Just a my key configuration for general usage.

+- Open Desktop with `Win+E`
+  - Default is My Computer
 - Remap `CapsLock` key to `Tab` key
+  - It is a feature for JIS keyboard
 - Assign `Ctrl+Shift+V` to paste as plain text (paste without any formatting)
 - Remap `Ctrl+D` to `Ctrl+F` on Google Chrome
   - Prevent to add a bookmark accidentally
-- Open Desktop in `Win+E`
-  - Default is My Computer

 ### my_office.ahk